Lorentz-violating effects in the Bose-Einstein condensation of an ideal bosonic gas: A CPT-even and Lorentz-violating model for the complex scalar field

 The simplest Lorentz-invariance violating Lagrangian for the complex scalar field in (1+3)-dimensions is

-where $\kappa ^{\mu }$ is a CPT-odd Lorentz-violating four-vector with mass dimension 1 and, $\lambda ^{\mu \nu }$ is a dimensionless symmetric tensor ruling the CPT-even and Lorentz-invariance violating contributions.
-The second term in Lagrangian (\ref{lr-01}) was already used to study Lorentz-violating effects on topological defects generated by scalar fields in (1+1) dimensions \cite{dionisio1}.
-A similar term has been also adopted to study the influence of Lorentz violation on the relativistic version of acoustic black holes generated in an Abelian Higgs model \cite{Brito}.
+where $\lambda ^{\mu \nu }$ is a dimensionless symmetric tensor ruling the CPT-even and Lorentz-invariance violating contributions, $U(|\phi |)$ is an self-interaction potential.
+The model described by (\ref{lr-01}) can be interpreted an Abelian $O\left( 2\right) -$scalar model, a particular case of the one studied in Ref. \cite{Altschulx1}.
+The second term in Lagrangian ( \ref{lr-01}) was already used to study Lorentz-violating effects on topological defects generated by scalar fields in (1+1) dimensions \cite {dionisio1}.
+A similar term has been also adopted to study the influence of Lorentz violation on the relativistic version of acoustic black holes generated in an Abelian Higgs model \cite{Brito1,Brito2}.
 Further, in the context of the aether-like models, the model (\ref{lr-01}) can be considered as an extension of those obtained in Ref. \cite{aether}.